Gering112/Dynamic-chart-/README.md

 # Dynamic-chart-

-An IOS application of a pie chart with user interaction
+Implemented a dynamic user interaction pie chart.
+Used Cocoapods framework to import the graph library in Xcode